PATRIC3/p3_docs/docroot/user_guides/services/phylogenetic_tree_building_service.md

 ![Phylogenetic Tree Menu](../images/services_menu.png)

-## Options

 ## Methods
 The tree-building service provides tree construction using 2 methods:

-* **Codon-based** - Selects single-copy PATRIC PGFams and analyzes aligned proteins and coding DNA from single-copy genes using the program RAxML.
+* **Codon Tree** - The codon tree method utilizes PATRIC PGFams (link to info on this) as homology groups and analyzes aligned proteins and coding DNA from single-copy genes using the program RAxML.
+Up to 100 genomes can be analyzed.
+This method is typically runs and completes faster than the All Shared Proteins method.

-* **Protein-based** - Uses conserved protein sequences, which is the same methodology used to build the public genus-level phylogenetic trees in the PATRIC website.
+* **All Shared Proteins** - Discovers single-copy homology groups by BLAST and analyzes protein alignments by the program FastTree.
+Up to 50 genomes can be analyzed.

-Depending which is selected, the input form changes
+Depending on which method is selected, the input form and options change.

+## Codon Tree Method

 ![Phylogenetic Tree Input Form - Codon Tree](../images/phylogenetic_tree_input_form_codon_v2.png)

+## All Shared Proteins Method

 ![Phylogenetic Tree Input Form - All Shared Proteins](../images/phylogenetic_tree_input_form_proteins.png)